-This can happen at any age, but just like women, men are more likely to develop breast cancer as they get older.
+This can happen at any age, but just like females, males are more likely to develop breast cancer as they get older.

-However, most men aren’t getting regular mammograms or reminders to check for lumps in the shower, like women often do.
+However, most males aren’t getting regular mammograms or reminders to check for lumps in the shower, like females often do.